-- a. the document describes how to perform a particular process using a set of accepted practices; or - b. the document is tutorial in nature; or - c. the document does not meet one of the characteristics of a standard or Recommended Practice.
+- 1. the document describes how to perform a particular process using a set of accepted practices; or - 2. the document is tutorial in nature; or - 3. the document does not meet one of the characteristics of a standard or recommended practice.

-A guideline may be issued by and used by transit industry professionals to make routine processes somewhat uniform and more predictable, and presumably improve quality and safety.
+A guideline may be issued and used by transit industry professionals to make routine processes somewhat uniform and more predictable, and presumably improve quality and safety.

-4.8 Characteristics of a white paper
+4.7 Characteristics of a white paper